 At Cedar House Inn we value water and try to conserve it as much as we can.
 Low flow shower heads and sink aerators have been installed in all bathrooms.
 Guest reminder stickers are in the bathroom asking guests not to waste water.
 We use low flush toilets throughout the property and have composting toilets that require no water.
 Guest bed and bath linens are not changed daily (unless requested) to save laundry water.
 An Energy Star washing machine and dishwasher have also been installed that use less water compared to conventional appliances.

 A few months ago we installed a new metal roof to capture rainwater more efficiently.
-We have not installed rain gutters and barrels yet.
+We installed rain gutters and barrels.
 Our yard is a freedom lawn that requires no water.
 Native drought tolerant plants have been planted as well.
+This lowered our water footprint.
+For more eco friendly methods visit our web site.

 In terms of shopping the Green Hotels article mentioned the water footprint of products we purchase.
 For example 20 gallons of water to make a pint of beer, 132 gallons for 2 liters of soda, 500 gallons to make a pair of Levi’s stonewashed jeans.
 Even some foods have a higher water footprint depending on where they are grown and the type of plant.